 So, can you see why—the average car payment—is such an important figure?
-If I leased a 2011 Honda Accord EX for $300 a month on a 36 month lease, but had to put $2,000 down to do it, my average monthly cost is $355.55. ($300 x 36) + $2,000) / 36) That’s $55.00 a month higher than the advertised payment of $300.
-While Down payments or capitalized cost reductions do lower our monthly payment, they generally don’t reduce our total cost of leasing the vehicle.
-Those down payments underneath the fine print of lease deals are subtle, but effective marketing ploys to make us feel as though our monthly cost is lower than it really is.
-Whether we are buying or leasing cars, it is important not to be influenced by the marketing psychology behind low monthly car payments.
-Some car manufacturers like Honda have recognized that some consumers don’t like the idea of paying money up front on a car lease and they have adjusted their car lease specials accordingly.
+Would if I leased a 2011 Honda Accord EX for $300 a month on a 36 month lease.
+And, I had to put $2,000 down to do it?
+Well, that means my average monthly cost is $355.55 ($300 x 36) + $2,000) / 36).
+That’s $55.00 a month higher than the advertised payment of $300.
+While Down payments or capitalized cost reductions do lower our monthly payment.
+However, they generally don’t reduce our total cost of leasing the vehicle.
+Those down payments underneath the fine print of lease deals are subtle.
+But, they are effective marketing ploys to make us feel as though our monthly cost is lower than it really is.
+Whether we are buying or leasing cars, it is important not to be influenced by the marketing psychology.
+That means ignore the advertised low monthly car payments.
+Some car manufacturers like Honda have recognized that some consumers don’t like the idea of paying money up front on a car lease.
+So, they have adjusted their car lease specials accordingly.
 Look for No-Money-Down-Car-Lease-Specials.

 Can You Negotiate Your Average Monthly Payment?